sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Commits

-In its core Git keeps track of changes you make to a file(s).
+In its core Git keeps track of files.
 Think about how extremely useful this is.
 You can create a file, modify it several times and then go trough all the changes you have made.
 Here is the thing, Git won't remember any of the changes you have made if you don't manually save the state you would like it to remember.
 Saving a state (or snapshot) is known as creating a commit.
 A commit remembers what your files look like (basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot - [What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F#what_is_git_section)).
 Let's do some practice.

 > Note:
 > Please don't diverge from this post, do not try to read the linked tutorials, or other references.
 This post is designed in a way to hide Git's implementation details and focus on its usability, especially on features you will be using from day one.
 I will try to gradually introduce you to more advanced topics but at this point I don't want you to look into Git's internals because you will either get lost and we will never find you again or the topic will become so overwhelming that you will simply decide to try random stuff until it works.
-This is the exact opposite of what I want to achieve with this series of blogs.
+This is the exact opposite of what I want to achieve with this series of posts.

 ### Scenario A

-Imagine that you want to develop a computer program which would read a list of numbers from a file, calculate the sum of evens and write the same list of numbers into another file (we are going to output the sum of evens later on as well).
-I would break such a program in three parts: **a.** read a list of numbers into memory; **b.** calculate the sum of even numbers; **c.** write the initial numbers in a file.
+Imagine that you want to develop a few functions which would read a list of numbers from a file, calculate the sum of evens and write the same list of numbers into another file with some formatting.
+I would break such a program in three parts: **a.** read a list of numbers into memory; **b.** calculate the sum of even numbers; **c.** write the initial numbers in a file with some formatting.
 This is also how I would organize my commits.
 This would give me several advantages, some of which I have listed below:

 1. It would be easy to see my thinking process if I wanted to go back and check this code.
 Imagine that you haven't worked on something for a few days and you want a quick refresher of what you did, reading the commits is a quick way of doing it.
 2. It would be easier for the code reviewers to see how was this program built.
 When you will be reviewing someone's code you are going to notice that looking at a large difference between how a file was and how it became can be really tricky.
 Sometime it's just easier to look at individual commits and try to understand changes in a very limited scope or at least understand the steps behind the change.